C-gyeltshen/C-gyeltshen.github.io/_posts/2024-02-13-DBS101 _FlippedClass1.md

 ## Database Administrator (DBA)

-A Database Administrator is an IT professional who is in charge of creating, maintaining a secure database, and giving access to authorized users.
+A Database Administrator is an IT professional who is in charge of creating, maintaining a secure database, and giving access to authorized users .

 ### Roles and Responsibilities of Database Administrator: